getodk/docs/docs/collect-security.rst

 Google Now is your own intelligence assistant by bringing information to you when you need it but that gives Google a lot of access to your data to know what to dig up.
 The best way to use it is by turning it off from the lock screen, so only you with your passcode can use the feature and get access to your personal data.
 The steps to do this are as follows:

-1. Open the Google app, :gesture:`tap` on the left-hand slide-out menu, and then choose :guilabel:`Settings`.
+1. Open the Google app, tap on the left-hand slide-out menu, and then choose :guilabel:`Settings`.

    .. image:: /img/collect-best-practices/google-app.png
       :alt: Image showing Google app.